rosal3svictor/TypeScript/README.md

 # Why should I use TypeScript?

-JavaScript is a loosely typed language.
-It can be difficult to understand what types of data are being passed around in JavaScript.

-Due to this downside of JavaScript, TypeScript:
+JavaScript is a loosely and dynamically typed language.
+Due to this downside of JavaScript, TypeScript is very usefeul because:

 1. Simplifies JavaScript code, making it easier to read, understand, maintain and debug.
 2. Uses compile time type checking.
 Which means it checks if the specified types match **before** running the code, not **while** running the code.
 3. It helps in code structuring.
-4. Adds type support to JavaScript.
+4. Adds type support to JavaScript, and makes typing a bit easier and a lot less explicit by the usage of type inference.
 The type system of TypeScript is relatively rich and includes: interfaces, enums, hybrid types, generics, union and intersection types, access modifiers and much more.
-TypeScript makes typing a bit easier and a lot less explicit by the usage of type inference.
-5. TypeScript supports new ECMAScript standards and compiles them to (older) ECMAScript targets of your choosing.
+5. TypeScript supports new ECMAScript standards and can also compile them to (older) ECMAScript targets of your choosing.
 This means that you can use features of ES2015 and beyond, like modules, lambda functions, classes, the spread operator, destructuring, today.

 # TypeScript Simple Types